Brown v Tasmania: Reasonably appropriate and adapted

 Gageler J agreed with the result but gave very different reasons, disagreeing that the proper test was proportionality.
 The practical difficulty he found with the provisions was not that they were vague or imprecise, but that the practical ability of a person to express a particular political view was significantly burdened by the broad discretion conferred on police officers, based on the formation of a reasonable belief, emphasising "the breadth and severity of the consequences".

 Nettle J substantially agreed with the joint judgment and applied the same test of proportionality.
 He was not persuaded that the significantly heavier penalties were themselves a burden on the freedom.
-Like Gageler J, Nettle J focused on the police powers that arose from a reasonable belief, merely because a person could be required to leave the forestry land because the police officer believed they had been obstructive in the past or seemed likely to be in the future, a direction that was awful even if the police officer was wrong.
+Like Gageler J, Nettle J focused on the police powers that arose from a reasonable belief, merely because a person could be required to leave the forestry land because the police officer believed they had been obstructive in the past or seemed likely to be in the future, a direction that would be lawful even if the police officer were wrong.

-While Gordon J concurred with the majority that the law was a burden on the freedom and that the blanket four day exclusion was not appropriate and adapted to the purpose, her dissent was that the burden was slight, doing "no more than regulate the time, place and manner" of protest activities and thus satisfied that the law was for the most part reasonably appropriate and adapted to the purpose.
+While Gordon J concurred with the majority that the law was a burden on the freedom and that the blanket, four-day exclusion was not appropriate and adapted to the purpose, her dissent was that the burden was slight, doing "no more than regulate the time, place and manner" of protest activities.
+She was thus satisfied that the law was for the most part reasonably appropriate and adapted to the purpose.